EvaCup FAQsWhether you’re new to menstrual cups or just the EvaCup, you’re bound to have questions about it. Here are a few FAQs we can help you with.

 Who can use an EvaCup?

 - For new mothers, internal sanitary protection, like menstrual cups, should not be used within 6 weeks from the day of delivery.
+Please consult with your doctor about using a menstrual cup after giving birth to baby.

 - A menstrual cup can be used by women with retroverted or tilted uteruses.
 All you need to do is insert the unit at an angle that’s comfortable for you.